jarekjar/record-player-bot/README.md

    npm install
    ```
 3. **Configure environment variables:**
-   - Copy `.env.example` to `.env` and fill in your Discord bot token and (optionally) ACRCloud credentials.
+   - Copy `.env.example` to `.env` and fill in your Discord bot token.
 4. **Run the bot:**
    ```bash
    node src/index.js